Register now for Innovation Room #15!

 16:00 Pitches World Café Results and Discussion

-Once all World Café rounds have been completed, key points from each table are presented to the whole group for a final collective discussion.
+Once the World Café challenge round is completed, key points from each table are presented to the whole group for a final collective discussion.

 16:30 Fishbowl Panel